Skip to main content

 CompanyCityWorkersTypeDate

-Topping the list was Freightliner Truck Plant Cleveland LLC at its Cleveland facility, reporting 715 affected workers.
+The most significant filing came from Freightliner Truck Plant Cleveland at its Cleveland facility, reporting 715 affected workers.
 Freightliner Truck Plant Mt.
 Holly LLC Daimler followed with 405 workers.

 Trend & Outlook